PACZone/wrapto/docs/user.md

 # Wrapto Bridge User Documentation

-This documentation contains all that a user needs to interact and work with Wrapto protocol V1.
+This documentation contains all that a user needs to interact and work with Wrapto protocol.

 ## How to Bridge?